 The Ardnamurchan Transitions Project has excavated many sites of interest locally and even discovered the UK’s first Viking burial boat!
-On Carna the trained eye can spot much evidence of early habitation and cultivation.
+On Carna, the trained eye can spot evidence of early habitation and cultivation.

-The bedrock of Carna consists primarily of metamorphic rock belonging to the Morar group and originally being formed up to 1 billion years ago.
-These were formed in shallow seas form deposited sediment then altered by low grade metamorphism from volcanic activity.
+The bedrock of Carna consists primarily of metamorphic rock belonging to the Morar group and originally formed up to 1 billion years ago.
+These were formed in shallow seas from deposited sediment and then altered by low-grade metamorphism from volcanic activity.

 The taller ridge on the western side of the island is made up of Pelite Schists which are harder than the Psamite and Granofelsic formation that makes up the flatter eastern side of the island.

-Around the edges of the island you can find numerous patches of igneous intrusion of different ages and types including Microgabbro, Basalt, Hornblend, Microdiorite and Lamprophyre.
-In several places the island also has various superficial deposits of gravel, sand, silt and peat formed in the quaternary period.
+Around the island’s edges, you can find numerous patches of igneous intrusion of different ages and types including Microgabbro, Basalt, Hornblend, Microdiorite, and Lamprophyre.
+In several places, the island also has various superficial deposits of gravel, sand, silt, and peat formed in the quaternary period.